A flexible implementation of strong segregation theory for two dimensional ABC star terpolymer morphologies

-In multi-core morphologies, the SPPs need not all be the same throughout the patch.
+In multi-core morphologies, the SSPs need not all be the same throughout the patch.
 The multi-core morphologies that we consider are $[8.6.4; 8.4.6; 8.6.6]$, $[14.6.4; 14.4.6; 14.4.4]$, $[8.6.4; 8.8.4; 12.6.4; 12.8.4]$, $[10.6.4; 10.4.6; 10.6.6]$, $[10.8.4; 10.6.4]$ and $[12.6.4; 10.8.4; 10.6.4]$.
 These are all considerably more complicated to construct.
 In practice, after identifying the periodic patch in each case, we identified the locations of all the cores and divided the periodic patch into triangles.
 We overlaid SSPs onto these triangles, and took the resulting coordinates as our initial configuration.
+For each structure in \cref{fig:candidate_morphologies} we highlight one example of an SSP that corresponds to each of the number triplets in the Schläfli symbols, e.g., for $[8.6.4; 8.4.6;8.6.6]$, three SSPs are highlighted, corresponding to examples of $[8.6.4]$, $[8.4.6]$ and $[8.6.6]$ cores.
+Here it is important to note that not all cores with the same number triplets are equivalent by symmetry, and the local environment of their neighbouring SSPs may be different.
+One consequence, which we shall detail below, is that even if two SSPs appear identical in the starting structures of \cref{fig:candidate_morphologies}, their shape after free energy minimization can be different.

 In addition, each morphology comes in six variants, depending on how the monomer types are allocated to the SSP triangles.